OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 Let me present you with the third option of using [Coffeescript][15] to write React.
-I chose coffeescript as it is already in the Rails stack, and it makes for some very clean syntax.
+I chose Coffeescript as it is already in the Rails stack, and it makes for some very clean syntax.

 ```coffeescript
 {div, h1} = React.DOM